 Burger joined the team in 2007 after calling the business every week for months to check for job openings.
 He worked his way from janitor and courier to his current position as operations manager.

 “I am an individual that firmly believes you can do whatever you set your mind to,” Burger said.

 So is owner Dave Goudreau, a Marine Corps veteran.
 Goudreau launched the business out of his home in 2001 and left his other job in 2006 to work on Northern Wings full time.
 He is adamant about keeping the business in Newberry for the good it can do to the local economy.

-That means hiring people from the area, as it takes a special sort of person to live and thrive in the rural, rugged Upper Peninsula.
+That means hiring people through a staffing agency from the area, as it takes a special sort of person to live and thrive in the rural, rugged Upper Peninsula.